MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 At this level you can expect the following:

 - Users feel that a particular automated process is stable.
-They have come to rely on it and shudder at the thought of the &quot;bad old days.&quot;
+They have come to rely on it and shudder at the thought of the "bad old days."
-- The organization is looking for other places to automate processes, asking the question &quot;is this a candidate for automation?&quot;
+- The organization is looking for other places to automate processes, asking the question "is this a candidate for automation?"
 - New insights gathered from process analytics support restructuring of business processes for continual process improvement, earlier identification of issues, and data to support additional headcount, where needed. (e.g. for headcount: showing long lead times in SharePoint project requests where the delay is due to limited headcount to build solutions)

 ### Level 500 - Optimizing

 Organizations at this level are using the M365 platform optimally to automate their processes, and are focused on feedback and continuous improvement.
 The goals/metrics are being achieved on a regular basis, and there is both objective data and anecdotal evidence to support the success of the solution.

-**Optimizing level**** Business Process** characteristics include:
+**Optimizing level** characteristics include:

 - Power users can edit existing workflows to adapt them to changing business needs on the fly with an understanding of the implications of these changes.
 - Standardized workflows, data sources, connectors, UI and process components exist for re-use and guidance